-SYNTHETIC FIBRES AND PLASTICS: HOW TO PRODUCED ITS
+SYNTHETIC FIBRES AND PLASTICS: HOW TO KNOW ABOUT IT

 The synthetic fibers made by man are called man-made.
 All the Synthetic fibres and plastics are prepared by a number of processes using raw materials of petroleum origin called petrochemical.
 These are obtained by the chemical processing of petrochemical.
 Synthetic fibers are stronger than natural fibers.
 It consists of many small repeating units known as monomers.
 Many monomers combine together to form a large single unit called a polymer.